 The Wild Woman program is a perfect opportunity for nature loving women to join together to develop a common language and deep dialogue focused on reweaving ourselves into the web of life for the benefit of self, community, the Earth and Spirit.
-This circle is about developing a community of women who support each other in awakening our own wild nature and building deep report with our sentient more-than-human world.
+This circle is about developing a community of women who support each other in awakening our own wild nature and building deep rapport with our sentient more-than-human world.
 There is great potency in being in a consistent, cohesive community as we grow our intuition, develop our dreamlife, become fluent in the language of nature, and hone our own unique pathways of service and healing.
 What is your nature calling you to do in these times of great turning?

 In this program we’ll:

 - Use local plants for food and medicine

 - Explore the natural history, ecology, and flora of Southern Oregon

 - Deepen our connection to nature in way that feels authentic for our times

 - Experience how nature communicates with us through signs and symbols